 - Hookless rims don’t have these hooks.

 Furthermore, not every road bike tire is compatible with hookless rims.
-So, the advantages like the better transition between the rim and the tire, and lower manufacturing costs, don’t outweigh the downsides.
+So, the advantages, like the better transition between the rim and the tire and lower manufacturing costs, don’t outweigh the downsides.
 (Source)

-Get some inspiration.
+Looking for inspiration?
 These are the best road bike wheels for under $1000.

 Weight

 Weight is another feature that comes into consideration when choosing road bike wheels.
+Their weight depends mainly on the following:

 - Used materials